 - Place a cupcake liner inside.

-- In a medium bowl, add the egg and oil and whisk well.
+- In a medium bowl, add the egg and vegetable oil and whisk well.

 - Add the honey and yogurt and mix well.